Memorial Sloan Kettering experts describe advances in radiation therapy for the treatment of lung cancer.

 Many of our clinical trials aim to further improve the precision of our imaging and radiation delivery techniques.
 Our goal is to minimize damage to surrounding normal tissues and maximize the effectiveness of the radiation treatment to the tumor.

-We are also studying several targeted drugs in combination with radiation therapy to understand the interaction between radiation therapy and the immune system to fight cancer.
+We are also studying several targeted drugs in combination with radiation therapy to understand how radiation therapy and the immune system interact to fight cancer.